 - Use memory aids — Use a notebook, make a list on your phone, or use any other method to track things you’d otherwise forget.
 Some patients benefit from carrying around a small recorder they can dictate into and play back to remind themselves later.

 - Minimize distractions — Keep your environment quiet and free from any distractions.
 If you work in a loud or distracting office space, request a different cubicle or move somewhere quieter, if necessary.

 - Manage depression/anxiety — Do whatever works best to help manage your stress and anxiety.
 Take a long shower, have lunch with a friend, eat some chocolate, or read a book.

-How Long Does Chemo Brain Usually Last?
+How Long Does It Usually Last?

 Just like every patient responds differently to cancer drugs, everyone’s chemo brain symptoms are also unique.
 Some people’s symptoms start fading right after chemotherapy ends.
 However, it make take a year or more after finishing treatment before you feel totally back to normal.
-Unfortunately, a few chemo brain sufferers may never regain the full mental capacity they had prior to treatment.
+Unfortunately, a few sufferers may never regain the full mental capacity they had prior to treatment.